Table of Contents

 - Cloudflare 520 Errors Explained and Investigated

-- Locking Down your WordPress site with Cloudflare WAF Rules
+- Secure, Protect and Lock Down your WordPress site with Cloudflare Custom WAF Rules (was Firewall Rules)

 - Protecting the WordPress Admin Login with Cloudflare

 - Testing and Reviewing Cloudflare Firewall and WAF Rules

 - Common WordPress Cloudflare WAF (Web Application Firewall) Rules